MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### Example 3: Get links from a web page

+This example gets the links in a web page.
+It uses the `Invoke-WebRequest` cmdlet to get the web page content.
+Then it uses the **Links** property of the `BasicHtmlWebResponseObject` that `Invoke-WebRequest` returns, and the **Href** property of each link.

 ```powershell
 (Invoke-WebRequest -Uri "https://aka.ms/pscore6-docs").Links.Href
 ```

-This command gets the links in a web page.
-It uses the `Invoke-WebRequest` cmdlet to get the web page content.
-Then it users the **Links** property of the `BasicHtmlWebResponseObject` that `Invoke-WebRequest` returns, and the Href property of each link.

 ### Example 4: Writes the response content to a file using the encoding defined in the requested page.

+This example uses the `Invoke-WebRequest` cmdlet to retrieve the web page content of a PowerShell documentation page.

 ```powershell
 $Response = Invoke-WebRequest -Uri "https://aka.ms/pscore6-docs"